 This report reflects changes in regulatory requirements for drinking water during 2021, in which the State Water Resources Control Board (SWRCB) adopted the California version of the federal Revised Total Coliform Rule.
 The revised rule, effective on July 1, 2021, maintains the purpose of protecting public health by ensuring the integrity of the drinking-water distribution system and monitoring for the presence of microbials (that is, total coliform and E. coli bacteria).
+We are complying with that rule.

-Greater public health protection is anticipated, as the revised [total coliform] rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.
+Greater public health protection is anticipated, as the revised total coliform rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.